 Providing an additional opportunity for problem solving

-The Andrew Jobbings Senior Kangaroo is a follow-on round to the Senior Mathematical Challenge.
-It is a 60-minute Challenge consisting of 20 problems.
+The Pink Kangaroo is a follow-on round to the Intermediate Mathematical Challenge.
+It is a 60-minute, multiple-choice Challenge consisting of 25 problems.

-We invite several thousand qualifying UK-based students from the Senior Mathematical Challenge to take part in the Senior Kangaroo.
-Entry to the competition is either by invitation which is based on a qualifying score variable from year to year, or by discretionary entry.
+We invite several thousand qualifying UK-based students from the Intermediate Mathematical Challenge to take part in the Pink Kangaroo.
+Entry to the Challenge is by invitation only and is based on a qualifying score, which is variable from year to year.

-Eligible year groups: England and Wales - Years 13 and below, Scotland - Years S6 and below, Northern Ireland - Years 14 and below
+Eligible year groups: England and Wales - Years 10 and 11, Scotland - Years S3 and S4, Northern Ireland - Years 11 and 12

 Time allowed: 60 minutes

 Entry fee: Free invitation or £4 per discretionary entry

 The Challenge is only open to invited students in schools and colleges based in the UK.

 Invitations to participate in the Pink Kangaroo will be clearly indicated in your results from the Intermediate Mathematical Challenge.
 Invitees will receive automatic online access to the Challenge but there will also be an option to receive a paper version.